-Ukraine court rejects request to arrest ex-president Petro Poroshenko | DW | 19.01.2022
+Ukraine court rejects request to arrest ex-President Petro Poroshenko | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The former president of Ukraine, Petro Poroshenko, will remain out of detention despite facing allegations of treason.
+Former Ukrainian President Petro Poroshenko will remain out of detention despite facing charges of treason.
 The confectionary tycoon has returned to his home country to face the charges in court.

-A Ukrainian court on Wednesday refused a prosecutor's request to arrest former President Petro Poroshenko over charges of treason.
+A Ukrainian court on Wednesday refused a prosecutor's request to arrest former President Petro Poroshenko on charges of treason.

-Poroshenko returned to the country on Monday to face the charges that he has called fabrications invented by allies of the current president, Volodymyr Zelenskyy.
+Poroshenko returned to the country on Monday to face the charges, which he has called fabrications invented by allies of the current president, Volodymyr Zelenskyy.

 There had been scuffles outside the court between police and Poroshenko supporters.